 What’s this website?
 How’d I get here?

-You may have landed here accidentally by a wrong turn in the time-space vortex.
-Or you found me on Twitter.
+You may have landed here accidentally by a wrong turn in the space-time vortex.
+Or you found me on Instagram.
 Please let me know either way!

 I started this blog in part to keep track of some of the moments in my life.
-Over the past couple of years I have: been a college student, got married, worked at a newspaper, traveled to new places, learned to cook, left my office to work in my living room, joined Instagram.
+Over the past several years I have: been a college student, got married, worked at a newspaper, traveled to new places, learned to cook, left my office to work in my living room.
 Among other things.

 You might see some of that here.
 OK, probably a lot.
 Get ready.

 When I started blogging, the second day of the week was “Tranquil Tuesday.”
 I focused on short line from a book, poem or some other form of entertainment.
 It makes me happy and I hope it you’ll enjoy it as well.

 What else?
 I love to know what’s going on in the world.
 I follow the news and read tons of articles.
 I’m always on the lookout for people who are creating something and changing the world.

 I’m friendly.
 Send me a message, let’s have a discussion.

 It was inspired by some of my favorite lines, in of my favorite poems, “Leaves of Grass” by Walt Whitman.
 Though his publication and I are separated by more than 150 years, it’s something I read again and again.

 My voice goes after what my eyes cannot reach;